totten/symfony-mailer-poc/README.md

 # symfony_mailer (proof of concept)

-Replaces the delivery backend for CiviCRM mailings -- switching from PEAR Mail to Symfony Mailer  In theory, Symfony Mailer is updated more frequently and may have more compatibility fixes.
+Replaces the delivery backend for CiviCRM mailings -- switching from PEAR Mail to Symfony Mailer.
+In theory, Symfony Mailer is updated more frequently and may have more compatibility fixes.

 This implementation was written circa Feb 2026 to help assess utility and feasibility.
 Assume that it is incomplete.